 STEP 7: Monitor and adapt

 For ongoing success, you need to monitor travel performance and revisit your travel policy on a regular basis to ensure it’s helping you achieve your objectives.
-You should set and track travel targets that will be most meaningful to your organisation in a world dominated by COVID-related concerns, for example: overall spend, number of out-of-policy trips, number of advance days for bookings, travel-related carbon emissions.
+You should set and track travel targets that will be most meaningful to your organisation in a world dominated by COVID-related concerns, for example: overall spend, number of out-of-policy trips, number of advance days for bookings, travel-related carbon emissions (see our free of charge Carbon Footprint Calculator).
 See what’s working and what needs improvement and update your travel policy and workflows accordingly; an efficient travel policy needs to grow and adapt with your business.
 Most importantly, don’t forget to put in place a simple, effective way for employees to provide feedback!

 As our final tip to help you set a base to an optimal travel policy, we've developed a Travel Policy Template, free of charge.
 Make sure to check it out !